abhishek9sharma/mlopsdemo/README.md

                     --you@yourmachine:~/somefolder/recsysdemo/data/stores.csv
                     --you@yourmachine:~/somefolder/recsysdemo/data/users.csv

-    ** Note that the datasset in repo is also generate using [faker](https://faker.readthedocs.io/en/master/) and may not actually represent and actual user+store click distribution.
+    - Note that the [data](/data) in repo is also generated using [faker](https://faker.readthedocs.io/en/master/) and may not be an true representation of user+store click distribution.

 - Using [Docker](https://www.docker.com/) (preferred way to reproduce, requires active internet connection)